Watson-Personal-Assistant/developer/_content/knowledge/create-rule.md

 }
 ```

-### Step 2: Open chat bot UI and point it to your assistant
+### Step 2: Open chat UI and point it to your assistant

 In order to see the proactive notification, open a web browser tab/window to [https://wpa-chat-bot.mybluemix.net](https://wpa-chat-bot.mybluemix.net).